ory/hydra/README.md

 ORY Hydra implements the flows described in OAuth2 and OpenID Connect 1.0 without forcing you to use a "Hydra User Management" or some template engine or a predefined front-end.
-Instead it relies on HTTP redirection and cryptographic methods to verify user consent allowing you to use ORY Hydra with any authentication endpoint, be it [authboss](https://github.com/go-authboss/authboss), [auth0.com](https://auth0.com/) or your proprietary PHP authentication.
+Instead it relies on HTTP redirection and cryptographic methods to verify user consent allowing you to use ORY Hydra with any authentication endpoint, be it [authboss](https://github.com/go-authboss/authboss), [User Frosting](https://www.userfrosting.com/) or your proprietary Java authentication.

 ### OAuth2 and OpenID Connect: Open Standards!